Travelling to another country

 When you’re looking at exchange rates, remember:

-- Use your Banking App or Online Banking to notify the Fraud Call Centre of when and where you’re travelling to.
+• Use your Banking App or Absa Online Banking to notify the Fraud Call Centre of when and where you’re travelling to.

-- Need a visa?
-Apply with plenty of time.
+• Need a visa?
+Apply in advance.
 Embassy timelines can be unpredictable.

-- When you buy travel tickets with your Absa Credit Card, you automatically qualify for free, basic Travel Insurance.
+• When you buy travel tickets with your Absa Credit Card, you automatically qualify for free, basic Travel Insurance.
 Get a free quote to upgrade your Insurance online or call us on 0860 151 151.
-Ensure that you read the terms and conditions to make sure what the insurance entails here.
+Ensure that you read the terms and conditions to make sure what the insurance entails, click here for the terms and conditions.

 Contact details